Study the contributions of S, P, and D-wave resonances to the quasi-two-body decays $B^{0}_{s} \rightarrow \psi(3686,3770)K\pi$ in perturbative QCD approach: Introduction

-The 2S-1D mixing angle $\theta$ is related to the ratio of $\psi(3686)$ and $\psi(3770)$ lepton decay widths~\cite{59212004}, and their values obtained by fitting in the non-relativistic potential model~\cite{640940022001,650940242002,4435621991} are selected in this paper.
-In Ref.~\cite{283612006}, the theoretical calculation result of decay $B\rightarrow \psi(3770)\emph{K}$ are consistent with experimental value when higher-twist effects is considered and 2S-1D mixing angle $\theta=-(12\pm2)^{\circ}$ is adopted.
-Also, in Refs.~\cite{640940022001,650940242002,4435621991}, the authors offered two mixing angle options: $\theta=(27\pm2)^{\circ}$ and $\theta=-(12\pm2)^{\circ}$.
-Based on these views, The charmoniums $\psi(3686)$ and $\psi(3770)$ can be represented as~\cite{4435621991,970960082018}:
+The 2S-1D mixing angle, $\theta$, is related to the ratio of the lepton decay widths of $\psi(3686)$ and $\psi(3770)$~\cite{59212004}, and its value can be obtained from the fitting of the non-relativistic potential model~\cite{640940022001,650940242002,4435621991}.
+The theoretical prediction for the $B\rightarrow \psi(3770)\emph{K}$ decay is in line with the experimental measurement when higher-twist effects are considered and the 2S-1D mixing angle of $\theta=-(12\pm2)^{\circ}$ has been adopted~\cite{283612006}.
+In addition, two mixing angle options, namely, $\theta=(27\pm2)^{\circ}$ and $\theta=-(12\pm2)^{\circ}$, have been offered~\cite{640940022001,650940242002,4435621991}.
+Based on these views, $\psi(3686)$ and $\psi(3770)$ can be represented as follows~\cite{4435621991,970960082018}: